-- Since the start of the pandemic in March 2020, the World Bank support for South Asia has reached more than $25 billion.
+- Since the start of the pandemic in March 2020, the World Bank support for South Asia has reached $31 billion.

 - The initial focus has been on the health emergency response and protecting the most vulnerable.
 Going forward, our priority is to pave the way for a green, resilient, and inclusive recovery.

 - Nearly $12 billion of the overall $31 billion in World Bank support has been directly channeled for COVID-19 response, helping to save lives, protect the poor and vulnerable, support business growth and job creation, and strengthen policies and institutions.

 - More than 857 million vulnerable people across South Asia directly benefited from $2.73 billion of funding that supported social safety nets.
 These funds provided social assistance to the poorest families, helped them buy critical medical supplies and food.

 - $2.5 billion provided by the World Bank for 15 health projects across South Asia helped establish or equip more than 23,000 hospitals and healthcare centers to provide better care for COVID-19 patients.